Definition: The synovial membrane (MS) covers the internal surface of the fibrous joint capsule and only four deep cells.

-The synovial membrane has the function of providing joint lubrication, limiting friction and cleaning the joint cavity, determining what can enter the joint cavity and which must remain outside.
+The synovial membrane provides joint lubrication, limiting friction, and cleaning the joint cavity, determining what can enter the joint cavity and which must remain outside.

-This is a clear, colorless, thick and fibrous liquid.
+This is a transparent, colorless, thick, and fibrous liquid.
 Many consider it to be similar to egg white.

 Synovial fluid has two main functions: